oschouest/SQL/README.md

 **Query 4:** Feedback Analysis by Branch

 This query analyzes user feedback by branch and type (e.g., complaints, praise, or suggestions).
-It joins the feedback and branches tables.The results help pinpoint branches with higher complaint rates, allowing us to address specific issues.For example, a branch with many complaints about noise levels may need stricter quiet zone policies, while branches with high praise can serve as models for others.
+It joins the feedback and branches tables.
+The results help pinpoint branches with higher complaint rates, allowing us to address specific issues.For example, a branch with many complaints about noise levels may need stricter quiet zone policies, while branches with high praise can serve as models for others.

 <img width="304" alt="Screenshot 2024-12-03 at 5 47 01 PM" src="https://github.com/user-attachments/assets/16da4417-7908-4018-86b7-c8f893210774">